What Is the Difference Between Actual and Proximate Cause?

 How to Prove Causation in a Personal Injury Case

-The evidence available to prove proximate causation may include accident reports, medical records, photographs, and witness testimony.
+The evidence available to prove causation may include accident reports, medical records, photographs, and witness testimony.
 An attorney can help you meet the burden of proof by collecting evidence of proximate cause.

 About Our Attorney